ClusterM/penguin-metrics/README.md

 ### Dynamic Auto-Refresh

 By default, auto-discovery runs only at startup.
-Enable `auto_refresh_interval` (top-level setting) to periodically check for new or removed services/containers:
+Enable `auto_refresh_interval` (top-level setting) to periodically check for new or removed sources:

 ```nginx
 # Check for new/removed sources every 60 seconds (0 = disabled)